ajohnso5/CS546-Final-Project/README.md

 Final project for CS 546

-npm install: install all necessary node packages npm seed: seeds the project npm start: run the project
+npm install: install all necessary node packages npm run seed: seeds the project npm start: run the project

 The project will then be available at localhost:300 where you can create a user and begin.